 Fabric: Touch and Identity

-‘A cliché-busting project, which pushed past easy assumptions about gender and sexuality’
+‘A cliché-busting project, which pushes past easy assumptions about gender and sexuality’

 The Arts Society Magazine